npm package discovery and stats viewer.

 What's in this package?

-This package implements the first prototype family of GPC circuits, named proto-pod-gpc.
+This package implements the first family of GPC circuits, named proto-pod-gpc.
 The primary use of the circuits in this package is via a high-level configuration interpreted by the @pcd/gpc package.

 The top level circuit in the family is in proto-pod-gpc.circom.
-That circuit is built using a configurable number of different Modules defined in the other circom files.
+That circuit is built using a configurable number of various Modules defined in the other circom files.
 If you're a circom developer, you can reuse these modules to create your own circuits which prove things about PODs which the GPC configuration doesn't yet support.

 Pre-compiled artifacts for these circuits at various sizes are published in the @pcd/proto-pod-gpc-artifacts package.
 They are stored in a dedicated repo due to their size.
+See the READMEs in that repo for instructions on compiling and deploying a new version.

 Related Packages